ShivaneRana/Odin-Landing_Page_2/README.md

 # Odin-Landing_Page_2

-This is a revised version of a pre existing repository i created, reason behind creating this was due to many issue it had
+This is a revised version of a pre existing repository i created, reason behind creating this was due to many issue it had.

 # Live Preview